The question nobody has asked

 This is the moment the study is named for.
 Jesus looks at the tester and calls Him Satanas.
 The word means "adversary."
 It is not a personal name.
 It is a description of what someone is doing – opposing, obstructing, testing.
 Jesus is not labeling a stranger.
 He is identifying the one who has been starving Him, offering Him kingdoms, and is about to engineer a death trap on the Temple roof.
 He names Yhwh as the adversary.
 Then He dismisses Him.
 Three tests.
 Three answers from Yhwh's own Law.
 The proceeding is over.
 "Go away, adversary."

-This is not a subordinate prosecutor acting on God's behalf – the reading some modern theologians propose.
-The text has spent three tests establishing that the tester is the one who starved Israel, claims the kingdoms, and commands the angels.
-That is not a courtroom functionary.
+Some modern theologians propose that the tester is a subordinate prosecutor acting on Yhwh's behalf – a courtroom functionary, not an independent agent.
+But the text has spent three tests establishing that the tester is the one who starved Israel, claims the kingdoms, and commands the angels.
+That is not a functionary.
 That is Yhwh.

 This will be uncomfortable.
 But it is in the text.
 Matthew 4:10.
 Jesus said it.